 Germantown Friends School | Philadelphia, Pennsylvania

-The single greatest desire that arose during the comprehensive planning effort VMA did for GFS, was to transform the central parking lot into a campus green.
-It took 13 years of design, discussion, testing and trial runs to reach consensus within the school community, the Germantown Monthly Meeting and the greater community.
-Drop-off patterns were changed to use all four street frontages that define the GFS core campus.
-A new parking lot was designed and built adjacent to the core campus and the traffic pattern through the campus was reversed to make a safer pedestrian environment.
-These moves allowed us to transform the parking lot into a Commons which is characterized by lawn crisscrossed by connecting paths, and indigenous blooming flowers near the lower school and a paved hardscape play area that serves the older students.
-Princeton Elms frame the entry drive.
-On Sundays, the paved area doubles as parking for the Meeting.
-The campus is now more beautiful and environmentally conscious.
-Importantly, the student experience is now at the heart of the school.
+First, drop-off patterns were changed to use all four street frontages at the school.
+A new parking lot was designed and built adjacent to the core campus.
+In addition, the traffic pattern through the campus was reversed to make a safer pedestrian environment.
+These moves allowed VMA to transform the parking lot into a Commons, which is characterized by a lawn crisscrossed by connecting paths and indigenous blooming flowers near the Lower School and a paved hardscape play area that serves the older students.
+Princeton Elms now frame the entire drive.
+On Sundays, the paved area doubles as parking for Quaker Meeting.

 Size: 1.25 acres